October-Studios/autocommit.nvim/README.md

 ## 💭 About

 Autocommit makes a commit to the current version control branch whenever a file in the local repository is written.
 The plugin is configurable to toggle confirmation popups for committing changes.
+Still a work in progress.

 ## ⚙️ Setup